-Well it’s been some time since I have written an installment in my pregnancy blog, so I will try and cover a few topics which should cover the most commonly asked questions.
+Well it’s been some time since I have written an instalment in my pregnancy blog, so I will try and cover a few topics which should cover the most commonly asked questions.

 How much weight have you put on?